hemasriram111/live-face-emotion-detection/README.markdown

 4. Ensure you have a compatible webcam connected for real-time detection.

-## Dataset
-The model is trained on a facial expression dataset located at `C:\Users\hemas\Downloads\archive (6)\images\train`.
-The dataset should be organized in subdirectories, each representing one of the seven emotion classes (Angry, Disgust, Fear, Happy, Sad, Surprise, Neutral).
-You can replace this with any compatible dataset, such as the [FER-2013 dataset](https://www.kaggle.com/datasets/msambare/fer2013).

-## Usage
 1. **Train the Model**:
    - Run the training script to train the CNN model:
      ```bash